Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-Homemade playdough is a great summer craft!
+Let me show you how to make playdough.
+It is a great kid’s activity and this is seriously the best homemade playdough out there!
 It is easy enough for kids to help with, only takes about 10-15 minutes, and gives you comparable results to store-bought playdough.
-And the best part is … you probably have all the necessary materials on hand in your pantry.
+It’s super soft, edible, and even smoother than the real thing.

 - 1 cup flour

 - 2 teaspoons cream of tartar

 - 1/4 cup salt